 Our Services may contain third party content, integrations or links to third party websites operated by organizations not affiliated with 23andMe.
 Through these integrations, you may be providing information to the third party as well as to 23andMe.
 Since we can only control our own Services, we are not responsible for how those third parties collect or use your information so please review the privacy policies of every third-party service that you visit or use, including those third parties you interact with through our Services.

-State and Region-Specific Information
+Federal, State, and Region-Specific Information

 You may have specific privacy rights in your state or region.
 For example, in the United States, residents of California and other states have specific privacy rights, as well as 23andMe residents of the European Economic Area (EEA), the UK, Switzerland and other jurisdictions.